MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-tenants.md

     ```

-3. Verify that the user role was created by verifying that it is listed in the **User Roles** in **Settings** workspace in the VMM Administration Console.
+3. Verify that the user role was created by verifying that it's listed in the **User Roles** in **Settings** workspace in the VMM Administration Console.
 Notice that the parent of the role is the tenant administrator.

 Repeat this procedure as needed for each tenant.